 |International Digital Storytelling conference (optional)||June 2023|

-Storytelling Fellowships will last for one year, starting in June 2022.
+Storytelling Fellowships will last for 9 months, starting in September 2022.

 Storytelling Fellows will: